chrisleekr/yii2-angular-boilerplate/README.md

     - To run production mode, update `docker-compose.yml` by changing `dockerfile: ./Dockerfile.dev` to `dockerfile: ./Dockerfile`.
 2. Frontend
     - To run production mode, update `docker-compose.yml` by changing `dockerfile: ./Dockerfile.dev` to `dockerfile: ./Dockerfile`.
+    - Note that production Dockerfile will use [@ng-toolkit/universal](https://github.com/maciejtreder/ng-toolkit) to provide server side rendering, which means you will be able to provide compiled HTML for search engine.

 ## Troubleshootings